sdwheeler/seanonit/content/docs/_index.md

 - Meta Skills - Contributing to Communities and Careers
 ---

-## Public speaking appearance and media
+## Public speaking appearances and media

 Conferences